What to put in your blue 23L Kerbside Caddy

 - Use a kitchen food bin to collect food waste, then transfer to the blue caddy*

 - To clean your caddy, rinse with warm soapy water

 - Your blue caddy has a lockable lid to help keep animals out; to lock, push the handle down towards the front of the caddy

-- If you want to line your caddy, see Bin liners
+- If you want to line your caddy you can use any type of compostable liner or plastic bag, see Bin liners

-- You can put small amounts of kitchen roll in your caddy, but please don’t use newspaper to wrap food waste
+- You can use small amounts of kitchen roll or newspaper to liner your caddy and wrap your food waste

 Frequently asked questions:

 Yes you can.
 We'll collect all cooked and uncooked food.

 This helps keep the size of the caddy smaller and also reduces the likelihood of the food rotting down and becoming smelly.